 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a simple-to-make recipe for honey mustard sauce for ham.
-It adds tons of great flavors to ham.
-Use it as a dip or a glaze for your next ham dinner.
+Adding tons of great flavors to ham, it can be used as a dip or a glaze for your next ham dinner.

 Tips For Preparing a Ham

 Ready to make an epic ham?
 While you may think it only involves heating up the meat, there is more that goes into preparing a flavorful, juicy ham.
 These tips can help:

 - Go for maximum flavor.
 Check the label to make sure the ham has no added juices or water.
 The label should just read "ham."
 You want to avoid one with "water added" or "natural juices."
 These can dilute the natural flavor profile of the meat.

 - Buy the right type of ham.
 The type of ham roast you see on holiday tables is known as a city ham.
 These are pre-cooked and can be smoked.
 Make sure the label says "ready to eat."

 - Heat it low and slow.
 To cook the ham, place it cut-side down in a baking pan.
 Then cover it with foil until it is time to glaze the surface.
 Some people add some wine or water to the pan to add a little moisture, which can escape when the ham is in the oven for an extended amount of time.